isomerpages/mlaw-corp/news/press-releases/_posts/2016-04-04-New-Bill-on-Choice-of-Court-Agreements-to Enhance-Enforceability-of-Singapore-Judgments.md

 8. Legal sector stakeholders including the judiciary, Law Society, industry practitioners and academia were actively consulted prior to the signing of the Convention and in the drafting of the Bill.

 {:start="9"}
-9.The rules in the Convention are subject to only limited and specific exceptions.
+9. The rules in the Convention are subject to only limited and specific exceptions.
 They supersede the existing laws determining where international disputes are heard, and how foreign judgments are enforced in Singapore, in cases where the Convention applies.